 Smartphones have taken over laptops as the number one device among UK internet users, according to Ofcom's 2015 data.
 And we're now spending two hours online on our smartphone every day.

 Browsing Facebook, downloading music, using apps and surfing the web are just some of the things that we can do on our phones.

 But all of these use internet and internet comes at a cost.

-So it pays to know how much internet data you need so you don’t pay over the odds for a data package that you don’t use.
+Knowing how much internet data you need is crucial, you don’t want to pay over the odds for a data package that you don’t use.

-- E-mails will make even less of an impact on your monthly allowance but be wary of large attachments like photos, videos and music files which could eat up your allowance if downloaded.
-If you plan on downloading anything of a significant size, it’s always advisable to do this over wi-fi at home or a free hot-spot.
-This is because any online activity over wi-fi does not contribute to your monthly allowance of data.
+E-mails will make even less of an impact on your monthly allowance but be wary of large attachments like photos and videos which could eat up your allowance if downloaded.

-- For avid Twitter and Facebook users the good news is that basic use of these services doesn’t use much data, especially when using an application.
-But watch out, regularly uploading pictures and videos or playing online games can really take chunks out of your allowance.
+For heavy Twitter, Instagram and Facebook users the good news is that basic use of these services doesn’t use much data, especially if you’re using an app.
+But watch out, regularly uploading pictures and watching videos can rinse your usage.

 Want to find out how much 500MB or 2GB of mobile internet data will get you?
 Check out our mobile data calculator to figure out what you can do with your data package.